idonom/MAS_Submods/README.md

 # MAS_Submods
 A collection of MAS Submods that I've made
 These submods include:
-* "Packing up" submod: a BRB and Goodbye (w/ accompanying greeting) that lets Monika know that you're packing up your things!
+* "Packing up" submod: A brand-new BRB and Goodbye that lets you tell Monika that you're packing up your things!
 * More to come...